mcruz1799/short_interest_scraper/README.md

 For the spreadsheet portion of the project, I used the Dropbox SDK to access and save the file, then pandas and openpyxl to manipulate the data within the file.

-I then used Windows Task Scheduler to run this script daily.
+I then used Windows Task Scheduler to run a batch script that runs this scraper along with two others on a daily basis.

 See "main.py" for the code.